Embodying Our Hearts: Ancient and Modern Taoist Wisdom Practices with Allen Bourque

 Since ancient times, the foundation of Taoist practices is the unity of body, mind, spirit and, yes, heart: and, indeed, the core includes the relational.
 This course is designed specifically to introduce Taoist practices to Wisdom students.
-Since these practices touch on all aspects of our being, they can be particularly helpful during this time of so much uncertainty.
+A focus this session will be developing, strengthening and consciously living within our energy fields.

 During this 6-week online course, we will learn practices that:

 - calm and strengthen our nervous systems to assist in diminishing the pull to hyperarousal (or depression), and in drawing us toward greater availability to Spirit.